constellationdevs/basicTemplate-connector/README.md

 2. A method that makes a call to an external URL
 3. A method that reads from a local file

+## Best practices

+- We recommend using the [Use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) feature to create a new repository.

+- Cloning or forking is a satisfactory alternative.

+- Any changes to the connector should be contained to your copy of the connector project only.
+You should never push any commits (and associated branches) to this repo.

 ## Setting up your developer environment:

 - IDE - Visual Studio Code: [Install Visual Studio Code](https://code.visualstudio.com)